KonWooKim/Guideline-Driven-LLM-Annotation_BLAH9/README.md

 ### 1. Guideline Injection via Prompting

 **Description**

 Provide the LLM with relevant sections of the annotation guidelines as part of the prompt.
 For instance, summarize rules for identifying gene/protein mentions and disease terms so they fit within token limits.
+Focus on disease, gene/protein, and related biomedical entities relevant to the NCBI Disease Corpus.

 **Implementation**

-1. Select or summarize the most critical parts of the guideline.
+1. Guideline Selection: Extract the most essential rules from the official guidelines (e.g., how to handle abbreviations or synonyms).
-2. Prompt GPT-4 (or a similar model) with these rules before annotation.
+2. Prompt Construction: Build a structured prompt that includes these rules alongside sample text passages.
+3. LLM Annotation: Prompt GPT-4 (or similar models) to label relevant entities.
+4. Evaluation: Compare the generated annotations with the gold-standard annotations using PubAnnotation.

 (https://platform.openai.com/docs/guides/prompt-engineering)
 (https://platform.openai.com/docs/guides/prompt-generation#prompts)